MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 execution policy helps users to set basic rules and prevents them from violating them unintentionally.

-## Windows PowerShell Execution Policies
+## PowerShell Execution Policies

-The Windows PowerShell execution policies are as follows:
+The PowerShell execution policies are as follows:

 "Restricted" is the default policy.